istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

 You see requests still succeed, except for those from the client that doesn't have proxy, `sleep.legacy`, to the server with a proxy, `httpbin.foo` or `httpbin.bar`.
-This is expected because mTLS is now strictly required, but the workload without sidecar cannot comply.
+This is expected because mutual TLS is now strictly required, but the workload without sidecar cannot comply.

 ### Cleanup part 1